Item 7: Use builders for complex types

 }

-The final method to be invoked for the builder consumes the builder and emits the built item.
+The final method to be invoked for the builder consumes the builder and emits the built item:

-/// Consume the builder object and return a fully built [`Details`] object.
+/// Consume the builder object and return a fully built [`Details`]

-fn build(self) -> Details {
+pub fn build(self) -> Details {

 self.0